Netflix spooks Street with sputtering user growth

 LOST CREDIBILITY

-Netflix never fully recovered credibility with investors after a tumultuous 2011, when a price-hike and plan to hive off its DVD business -- quickly abandoned -- sparked cancellations by angry customers.
+Netflix never fully recovered credibility with investors after a price-hike and plan to hive off its DVD business -- quickly abandoned -- sparked cancellations by angry customers last year.

-It lost more than 800,000 U.S. subscribers in the third quarter, though it rebounded by gaining back 610,000 in the last three months of the year.

 Once one of Wall Street's highest-flying stocks, its shares dropped from $304.79 in July to $62.37 in November.